South West Main Line: Brockenhurst–Hamworthy (1863–1893)

-The South Western (Bournemouth & c.)
-Act 1883, passed on 20 August 1883, authorised the construction of a cut-off line between Brockenhurst and Christchurch, which would reduce the distance between the two by around 7+3/4 mi compared to the existing route via Ringwood.
+The South-western (Bournemouth, &c.)
+Act 1883 (46 & 47 Vict. c. clxxxviii), passed on 20 August 1883, authorised the construction of a cut-off line between Brockenhurst and Christchurch, which would reduce the distance between the two by around 7+3/4 mi compared to the existing route via Ringwood.
 The works included a new Christchurch station and the doubling of the single line between Christchurch and Bournemouth East, both completed on 30 May 1886.
 Progress on the 10 mi 38 ch cut-off line was hindered by poor weather in spring 1887, which flooded cuttings and damaged embankments.
 The direct Brockenhurst–Christchurch line opened about a year later than planned, on 5 March 1888, with intermediate stations at Sway, New Milton and Hinton.
 The initial timetable was nine services per day from London to Bournemouth East, with eight in the opposite direction.
 The fastest trains took around three hours to cover the 108 mi between the capital and Bournemouth.
 Portion working was instituted, allowing trains to split at Brockenhurst, with the front sections running as express services to Weymouth and the rear sections operating as local stopping trains to Bournemouth.

 The Bourne Valley Viaducts east of Branksome station: the near structure was built in 1888 and formerly carried the line to the now closed Bournemouth West station; the far viaduct carries the South West Main Line and opened in 1893.

-The Holes Bay Curve, authorised by the South Western Railway Act 1890, was constructed by Lucas and Aird and opened on 1 June 1893.
+The Holes Bay Curve, authorised by the South Western Railway Act 1890 (53 & 54 Vict. c. liii), was constructed by Lucas and Aird and opened on 1 June 1893.
 The new link allowed London–Weymouth trains to bypass Ringwood, taking the shorter route via Bournemouth and Poole.
 Opening on the same day was the avoiding line at Branksome, which allowed trains to bypass Bournemouth West, eliminating the need for reversal.